 - Weights, volumes, etc. should be denoted in metric units

-- International System of Units (S.I.) is required
+- An International System of Units (S.I.) is required.

-- Means should be accompanied by Standard Deviation and Medians by Inter-Quartile Range
+- Means should be accompanied by Standard Deviation and Medians should be accompanied by Inter-Quartile Range

 - Please ensure that every reference cited in the text is also in the reference list (and vice versa).

-- In the Vancouver Style, citations within the text of the essay/ paper are identified by Arabic numbers in superscript.
+- In the Vancouver style, citations within the text of the essay/ paper are identified by Arabic numbers in superscript.
 This applies to references in text, tables, and figures.
 The writing process of the article is suggested to use the reference manager program (Mendeley, etc.).
 The Vancouver (Superscript) System assigns a number to each reference as it is cited.
 A number must be used even if the author(s) is named in the sentence/text. e.g., Smith 10 has argued that...
 The original number assigned to the reference is reused each time it is cited in the text, regardless of its previous position.
 When multiple references are cited at a given place in the text, use a hyphen to join the inclusive first and last numbers.
-Use commas (without spaces) to separate non-inclusive numbers in multiple citations, e.g., 2,3,4,5,7 is abbreviated to.
+Use commas (without spaces) to separate non-inclusive numbers in multiple citations, e.g., 2,3,4,5,7.
 The placement of citation numbers within text should be carefully considered, e.g., a particular reference may be relevant to only part of a sentence.
-Generally, reference numbers should be placed outside full stops and commas and inside colons and semicolons.
+Generally, reference numbers should be placed outside periods and commas and inside colons and semicolons.
 However, this may vary according to the requirements of a particular journal.
-Examples - There have been efforts to replace mouse inoculation testing with in vitro tests, such as enzyme-linked Immunosorbent assays 57,60 or polymerase chain reaction 20-23, but these remain experimental.
-Moir and Jessel maintain “that the sexes are interchangeable.”
-1
+Examples: There have been efforts to replace mouse inoculation testing with in vitro tests, such as enzyme-linked Immunosorbent assays 57,60 or polymerase chain reaction 20-23, but these remain experimental.
+Moir and Jessel maintain “that the sexes are interchangeable.”1

 - Use the form of references adopted by the US National Library of Medicine and used in the Index Medicus.
 Use the style of the examples cited at the end of this section.